 Palate: Watery, spiked with whole grain crackers.
 Coffee in the finish.
 It’s still a tiny bit vegetal but not nearly as offensive.

 There are lots of rye whiskies out there that offer more flavor, taste amazing, and cost much less money; Indian Creeks whiskies are $50 and $65 each.
-Unexplained inconsistencies make me uncomfortable, as well.
-It’s one thing to be vague about what’s going into your bottle, and another to rely on confusingly deceptive marketing tactics, say things publicly and then backtrack to ignoring that you said them in the first place, all while slapping on a premium price tag with none of the requisite experience to back it up.
-While I can’t say for sure if they’re deceiving you, they seemed tentative about being explicitly clear about their pride and joy, the whisky, which is terrible… juuust terrible.
+Unexplained inconsistencies and marketing deception make me uncomfortable, as well.
+It’s one thing to be vague about what’s going into your bottle, and another to rely on confusing marketing tactics, say things publicly and then backtrack to ignoring that you said them in the first place, all while slapping on a premium price tag with none of the requisite experience to back it up.
+While I can’t say for sure if they’re deceiving you about the hops, they seemed tentative about being explicitly clear about their pride and joy, the whisky, which is terrible… juuust terrible.

 Thank you to Missy Duer at Indian Creek Distillery for the samples.